ch-stark/argocdpoliciesblog/blog.md

    `Benefits` of this approach are among others that there is no `duplication` of policies (and thus easier maintenance) as you     customize specific elements of a policy over various clusters within the fleet.

-    See here an example how to create an ApplicationSet using `TemplatizedPolicies` approach:
+    See here a `real world` example how to create an ApplicationSet using a `TemplatizedPolicies` approach:

    ```
     apiVersion: policy.open-cluster-management.io/v1